No Mercy (2019 film): Plot

-In-ae works as a female bodyguard.
-One day she witnesses her disabled sister Eun-hye being raped by a politician.
+In-ae, a former hand-to-hand combat instructor in the Korean Army, works as a female bodyguard.
+One day she witnesses her autistic sister Eun-hye being raped by a politician.
 She attacks him and stabs one eye out.
 For this, however, she has to go to prison for a year and a half.

 When In-ae comes out of prison, she is happy to see her Eun-hye again.
 But Eun-hye is regularly bullied at school and exploited and raped by various people.
-She doesn't tell her sister, however.
+She does not tell her sister, however.
 Three classmates force Eun-hye to hook up with older men, take them to a hotel room, leave the door open and then call from the bathroom.
 This is the signal for three guys to enter come the room and attack and rob the seduced man.

 On one occasion, Eun-hye and the boys run into a gangster who wants to sell her after raping her.
 The gangster scares off the boys and abducts Eun-hye.
 In-ae worries when her sister fails to come to home.
-But when she goes to the police, they decline to take action, saying it’s too early.
+But when she goes to the police, they decline to take action, saying it is too early.

 In-ae decides to take action on her own.
-She learns about the gangster, initially by threatening Eun-hye’s classmates.
-From there, she starts on a ruthless pursuit of Eun-hye’s abductors and traffickers.
+She learns about the gangster, initially by threatening Eun-hye's classmates.
+From there, she starts on a ruthless pursuit of Eun-hye's abductors and traffickers.